spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v1/advanced-usage/using-placeholders.md

 title: Using placeholders
 ---

-When logging an activity you may use placholders that start with `:subject`, `:causer` or `:properties`.
-These place holders will get replaced with the properties of the given subject, causer or property.
+When logging an activity you may use placeholders that start with `:subject`, `:causer` or `:properties`.
+These placeholders will get replaced with the properties of the given subject, causer or property.

 Here's an example: